If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Introduction

-Fat is one of the three macronutrients we take in within the human diet.
+Fat is one of the three macronutrients we take in the human diet.
 This fat is vital for survival, and it has many functions it does in the body.
-Some of the main functions are providing energy, the metabolization of fat-soluble vitamins, and the act of taking in the essential fatty acids.
-Fat is different from protein and carbs, due to the fat being hydrophobic and thus, not soluble in water.
+Some of the main functions are providing energy, metabolizing fat-soluble vitamins, and taking in essential fatty acids.
+Fat is different from protein and carbs because the fat is hydrophobic and, thus, not soluble in water.

 Fats provide 9 calories per gram.